robertu94/roibin-sz3-experiments/README.md

 This container differs from our experimental setup in 2 ways:

 1. The production build used `-march=native -mtune=native` for architecture optimized builds where as the container does not use these flags to maximize compatablity across `x86_64` hardware.
-2. We use MPICH in the container rather than the OpenMPI because we found MPICH more reliably ran in the container during testing
+2. We use MPICH in the container rather than the OpenMPI because we found MPICH more reliably ran in the container during testing while OpenMPI was the system MPI.

 NOTE this file is >= 6 GB (without datasets; see above), download with caution.